A Comprehensive Study for Edge Detection: Ideal-Prior Guidance Learning, High-Precision Architecture, and Better Distinguishability Evaluation Benchmark: Experiment

 \subsubsection{Evaluation Settings}

 All models are evaluated on full-resolution test images\footnote{Unless explicitly stated, noiseless data are excluded from testing.}.
-The standard evaluation algorithm from \cite{MF2004Learning} is used, with the strictest error tolerance setting: one pixel in the diagonal direction (approximately 1.42–1.99 pixels in horizontal and vertical directions).
-The corresponding error tolerance distances are set as follows: BRIND: 0.003, MDBD and BIPED: 0.001, UDED (which contains images of varying resolutions): 0.004, ensuring a minimum of one-pixel tolerance for the smallest image ($250\times 361$ resolution).
+The standard evaluation algorithm from \cite{MF2004Learning} is used, under the strictest 1-pixel criterion (approximately 1.42–1.99 pixels in horizontal and vertical directions) proposed in Section \ref{sec:Benchmark}.
+The \textit{maxDist} parameter is calibrated for each dataset (BRIND: 0.003, MDBD/BIPED: 0.001, UDED: 0.004 (1-pixel tolerance for the smallest image)) to ensure a consistent 1-pixel error tolerance in the diagonal direction across varying resolutions.

 As noted in \cite{MK2022Have}, many models achieve SOTA performance on a specific dataset at the cost of generalization, leading to significant performance degradation when tested on different datasets\footnote{This issue can arise even when only the training-test partitioning of the same dataset is altered.}.
-To ensure a comprehensive and reliable evaluation, we conduct experiments on multiple datasets with various dataset partitions.
+To ensure robustness and reduce partition-specific bias, we conduct experiments on multiple datasets with various dataset partitions.
 We use the notation \textit{'Dataset-$P_{k}$-a-b-Ec'} to index dataset partitions, where: \textit{Dataset} refers to the dataset name, \textit{$P_{k}$} denotes the $k$-th partition, \textit{$a$} and \textit{$b$} represent the number of training and test images, respectively, and \textit{$c$} indicates the number of training epochs.
 For example, \textit{'BRIND-$P_{1}$-250-250-E100'} refers to experiments conducted on the BRIND dataset using the first partition, where 250 images are used for training, 250 for testing, and the model is trained for 100 epochs.